amos-babu/amos-babu/README.md

 > “Consistency builds mastery.”

-<p align="center">Thanks for dropping by! 🌟 If you liked anything here, drop a ⭐ on a repo — or say hi!
+<p align="left">Thanks for dropping by! 🌟 If you liked anything here, drop a ⭐ on a repo — or say hi!
  ⭐</p>